conservationtechlab/gnatcatcher/README.md

         - the path to the audio file you want to listen to.
         - the path to the text file created by BirdNET from the audio file.
       Note: you can use the same config file taht was used in checkBirdNET.py
+* cross_correlation.py:
+  Just need to parse in the: path to the masterlist of files and path to the files you want analyzed.
+* mp3TOwav.py: Just need to parse in the: path to the folder of mp3s you want converted and and path to the folder you want the .wav files to be saved to.
+* pitchshift.py: Just need to parse in the audio file you want to pitch shift.
+* stereoTOmono_microfaune.py: Just need to parse in the: path to the folder of stereo wav file you want converted and and path to the folder you want the mono wav files to be saved to.
+* testmicrofaune.py: Need to parse in the folder where the audio files are and parse in where you want the csv of results saved.
+* groundtruthcsv.py: Need to parse in a folder containing the non-bird sounds and parse in a file containing the bird sounds.